jonlpersson/ed-latimore/site/_posts/2022-08-05-impossible-sleep-recreates-hubermans-sleep-cocktail.md

 ## What is L-theanine and how does it work for sleep?

 L-theanine is an amino acid.
 It is non-mutagenic or non-carcinogenic and well-tolerated.
-While tea is L-theanine's most common dietary source, it’s also found in mushrooms.
+While tea is L-theanine’s most common dietary source, it’s also found in mushrooms.
 In foods, particularly green tea.

 L-theanine can cross the blood-brain barrier within 30 minutes of ingestion \[[source](https://www.sciencedirect.com/science/article/pii/S2213453021001324#bib5){: target="_blank"}\], allowing it to work quickly to promote relaxation and facilitates sleep.
 It accomplishes this in a number of ways: